tensorflow/tfjs/demos/mnist/mnist.md

 Visit `http://localhost:8080/demos/mnist/` and you should see a simple page showing test accuracy of ~90% measured using a test set of 50 mnist images stored in `demos/mnist/sample_data.json`.
-Feel free to play with the demo (e.g. make it more interactive) and send us a pull request!
+Feel free to play with the demo (e.g. make it interactive) and send us a pull request!